Tener/haskore-guide/doc/wow_1.markdown

 * capture the pitch value, duration, and some note specific attributes ( not used yet )
 * be composable both as in line and as in chord, the result is preferably of the same type
-* can be apply to effects ( controls ), result of which is preferably of the same type
+* can be apply with effects ( controls ), result of which is preferably of the same type

 I'm sure you already have a feeling of what this data type would look like, the definition is well hidden